A BRIEF INTRODUCTION

 THE STORY OF BOUGE & ROUGE

 With a strong passion for writing and expression, I’ve always loved writing stories.
 Unfortunately, I often grew frustrated or bored with my plots and eventually found myself stuck with a 7 year long writer’s block.
-A month before my senior year of college, I made a spur-of-the-moment decision to create a personal blog.
+A month before my senior year at Carnegie Mellon University, I made a spur-of-the-moment decision to create a personal blog.
 The purpose behind it was to give myself a space to write whatever I’m passionate about in the moment in hopes of falling in love with writing again.
 So, Bouge & Rouge was born.

 As of relaunch mid-July 2017, my new goal for this blog is to share my adventures through my 20s in hopes of inspiring someone to also push past obstacles and achieve their goals too.
 Everyone tends to get a little lost figuring life out in these years of our lives, so why not grow together?